mendix/docs/content/refguide/sap/sap-odata-connector.md

 1. The SAP Service Domain Model – this is a Mendix domain model which represents the data model of the SAP OData service.
 This is the one which holds the data you are working with and is described first.

 2. The SAP OData Connector Domain Model – this contains entities which are used by the SAP OData Connector itself: for example, to construct the request which needs to be sent to the OData service.
-A description of this domain model is included for completeness in section [2.3.2 SAP OData Connector Domain Model](#ConnectorDM)
+A description of this domain model is included for completeness in the section [SAP OData Connector Domain Model](#ConnectorDM)

 For more information on domain models, see [Domain Model](/refguide/domain-model).